Shadyxstep/Shadyxstep/README.md

 - 👋 Hi, I’m Leo
-- 🌱 I’m currently working as a Trainee Software Engineer at Fidelity Investments.
+- 🌱 I’m currently working as a Software Engineer at Fidelity Investments on their Fixed Income Trading Platforms.
 - 🏃‍♂️ Irish 60 & 100m Sprinter
 - 📫 How to reach me: Send me an email at -> leomorgan.1210@gmail.com